MicrosoftDocs/cpp-docs/docs/linux/download-install-and-setup-the-linux-development-workload.md

    ![Visual C++ for Linux Development workload](media/linuxworkload.png)

-1. If you use CMake or you are targeting IoT or embedded platforms, go to the **Installation details** pane on the right, under **Linux development with C++**, expand **Optional Components** and choose the components you need.

-    **Visual Studio 2017 version 15.4 and later**<br/>: When you install the Linux C++ workload for Visual Studio, CMake support for Linux is selected by default.
+1. If you are targeting IoT or embedded platforms, go to the **Installation details** pane on the right, under **Linux development with C++**, expand **Optional Components** and choose the components you need.
+CMake support for Linux is selected by default.

 1. Click **Modify** to continue with the installation.